The regularity theory for the Mumford-Shah functional on the plane: Epsilon-regularity statements

 \end{itemize} Then $K\cap B_r (x)$ is the graph of a $C^{1,\alpha}$ function $f$.
 More precisely there is $f:[-r,r] \to \mathbb R$ such that $K\cap B_r (x) = (x+\mathcal{R}_\theta ({\rm gr}\, (f)))\cap B_r (x)$ and

-\end{theorem} Actually, the proof we will give shows that a weaker assumption suffices for Theorem~\ref{t:eps_salto_puro}.
+\end{theorem} The proof we will give shows that a weaker assumption suffices for Theorem~\ref{t:eps_salto_puro}.
 Indeed, the Hausdorff distance in the definition of $\Omega^j$ can be substituted by an $L^2$, one-sided analogue (cf. the definition of the mean flatness $\beta$ in \eqref{e:mean flatness} afterwards).
 A higher dimensional version of the previous result has been established contemporarily and independently by Ambrosio, Fusco and Pallara \cite{AP97,AFP97} (see also \cite[Chapter 8]{AFP00}).
+The proof we provide is inspired by that in \cite[Chapter 8]{AFP00}, despite the several shortcuts we can take due to the $2$d setting.

 Next, we state the case in which $K$ is close to a propeller.
 To that end we introduce further the notation \begin{itemize} \item $\ello^+$ for the halfline $\{(t,0): t\geq 0\}$; \item $\To$ for the global triple junction